oligray/aws_gaming/README.md

 3. Shoot rainbows with X or Left Ctrl to:
    - Defeat enemies (earn 100 points each)
    - Create temporary rainbow bridges to reach higher platforms
+4. When enemies are defeated, they spin up in the air and become fruit
+5. Collect the fruit for bonus points (20 points each)
-4. Defeat all enemies to complete the level
+6. Defeat all enemies to complete the level
-5. Don't fall off the bottom of the screen!
+7. Don't fall off the bottom of the screen!

 ### Rainbow Mechanics
 - Rainbows arc through the air when shot